shinhookang/shinhookang.github.io/_pages/about.md

 Specialist in Computational Mathematics (2023.8-Present), Mathematics and Computer Science Division at Argonne National Laboratory

 I received my
-BS in Computer Science and Electrical Engineering, and MS in Spatial Design and Engineering from Handong Global University in 2007 and 2009, respectively.
+B.Eng. in Computer Science and Electrical Engineering, and M.Eng. in Spatial Design and Engineering from Handong Global University in 2007 and 2009, respectively.
-Then, I obtained PhD in Engineering Mechanics from University of Texas at Austin in 2019.
+Then, I obtained Ph.D. in Engineering Mechanics from University of Texas at Austin in 2019.
 Since then, I have been working at Argonne National Laboratory.
 Details can be found in my [CV](../files/cv_shinhoo.pdf).